|

 are the main characters and hence the drama-dance form is

 known as Kakkarasinatakam.
-The origin of the art form is based
+The origin of this art form is based

 on the legend of Lord Siva and Goddess Parvathi.
 They disguised